gdmarmerola/gdmarmerola.github.io/_posts/2018-08-06-umap-supervised-embeddings.md

 summary: Uncovering relevant structure and visualizing it at scale by partnering Extremely Randomized Trees and UMAP
 ---

-# Supervised dimensionality reduction and clustering at scale with RFs and UMAP

 In this Notebook, we will explore a cool new dimensionality reduction technique called [Uniform Manifold Approximation and Projection (UMAP)](https://github.com/lmcinnes/umap) and check its applicability for doing supervised clustering and embedding over the similarity space computed from the leaves of a random forest.

-## Why is this relevant?

-Clustering is one of the most important ML applications in industry.
-I've always been interested with the question of clustering in large feature spaces.
-Given thousands of variables, how I can guarantee that my clusters capture relevant structure for my problem at hand?
-A nice solution, which I already discussed [here](https://gdmarmerola.github.io/forest-embeddings/), is to first select the most important features using a random forest and then using the forest's structure to extract similarities between samples by looking at how many times they co-ocurred on the leaves of the forest.
-However, the solution is limited by the number of samples, as I used dense dissimilarity matrices (big memory overhead) for clustering and the expensive t-SNE (big CPU overhead) for visualizing the embedding.
-Let us try to use a faster algorithm, UMAP, that should allow us to scale beyond what is doable with t-SNE and try alternative clustering algorithms that can partner with approximate nearest neighbor algorithms to reduce memory overhead.

 ## Data